V1nc3ntL1ang/V1nc3ntL1ang.github.io/_tabs/About me.md

 ## Introduction
 I am an undergraduate student majoring in Data Science and Big Data Technology at South China University of Technology (SCUT).

-My academic interests broadly span the field of Artificial Intelligence, with a particular focus on Large Language Models (LLMs), especially in fine-tuning and the integration of multimodal signals to enhance the generalization and interpretability of AI systems.
+My academic interests broadly span the field of Artificial Intelligence, with a particular emphasis on **Multimodal Large Language Models** (MLLMs).
+I am especially interested in advancing their generalization and inference capabilities under complex multimodal inputs.

-I am deeply engaged in studying data-driven optimization methods, especially those applied to real-world decision-making problems such as dynamic scheduling and resource allocation.
-My goal is to explore how data-centric intelligence and optimization theory can be jointly applied to design efficient, adaptive, and reliable systems.
+I am also deeply engaged in utilizing **Reinforcement Learning** (RL) algorithms for real-world decision-making problems, including dynamic scheduling and resource allocation in complex systems.

 ---